Efficiency At Its Core: A Deep Dive Into Supply Chain Management

 1. Planning:

 The company initiates the process by conducting a thorough analysis of market demand.
-They study sales trends, market research, and customer preferences to forecast the demand for their smartphones accurately.
-This information forms the basis for strategic decision-making in terms of production volume and procurement planning.
+They study sales trends, market research, and customer preferences to forecast their smartphone demand accurately.
+This information forms the basis for strategic decision-making regarding production volume and procurement planning.
 The planning phase ensures that the right amount of smartphones will be produced to meet customer needs efficiently without overstocking or understocking.

 2. Sourcing: